The Adventures of Huckleberry Finn (1884)

-We will critique Twain’s story in the light of a higher than normal state of awareness or that is to say, from within a more profound context.
-That means that we will attribute to the author insights and meaning that he was not aware of or intend.
+We will critique Twain’s story in the light of a higher-than-normal state of awareness, that is to say, from within a more profound context.
+That means we will attribute to the author insights and meaning he was not aware of nor did he intend.

 One of the characteristics of the Simple Reality worldview is that we see human beings as innately “good” but capable of self-destructive and so-called “bad” behaviors due to being essentially unconscious.
 Being unconscious means that humankind exists within a narrative that is not in alignment with the nature of reality.
 Nor do they have an identity that reflects their true nature.
 Because they do not know who they are or where they are, life goes badly for them as we are all aware even if we do not want to acknowledge that.
 In the language of Buddha’s First Nobel Truth—life is suffering.
 Samuel Clemens would, toward the end of his life, arrive at his own version of the First Noble Truth.